NBISweden/workshop-reproducible-research/pages/conda/conda-3-projects.md

 We have up until now specified which Conda packages to install directly on the command line using the `mamba create` and `mamba install` commands.
 For working in projects this is not the recommended way.
-Instead, for increased control and reproducibility, it is better to use an *environment file*  (in [YAML format] (https://en.wikipedia.org/wiki/YAML)) that specifies the packages, versions and channels needed to create the environment for a project.
+Instead, for increased control and reproducibility, it is better to use an *environment file*  (in [YAML format](https://en.wikipedia.org/wiki/YAML)) that specifies the packages, versions and channels needed to create the environment for a project.

-Throughout these tutorials we will use a case study where we analyze an RNA-seq experiment with the multiresistant bacteria MRSA (see [intro](introduction)).
+Throughout these tutorials we will use a case study where we analyse an RNA-seq experiment with the multi-resistant bacteria MRSA (see [intro](introduction)).
 You will now start to make a Conda YAML file for this MRSA project.
 The file will contain a list of the software and versions needed to execute the analysis code.